. New Mama Must-Haves | The First Three Months

 These would also be good for vaginal-delivery moms.
 They are SUPER soft and high waisted, never irritated my incision.
 I used the mesh undies from the hospital for about a week and then switched to these.
 Use Code COVINO20 for 20% off your order!

 I started using these as soon as all my glue fell off.
 Side note, if you can choose how your incision is patched up go for the glue!!
-I had zero issues with my incision healing and it came off super easy.
+I had zero issues with my incision healing, it came off super easy and my scar is barely visible now!

-worked wonders for me.
-I started wearing this corset at three weeks postpartum (for the first three weeks I used the hospital-provided girdle which was AMAZING).
+This corset worked wonders for me.
+I started wearing this at three weeks postpartum (for the first three weeks I used the hospital-provided girdle which was AMAZING, especially with recovering from a C-section).
 I purchased two (one XL and one L) like they recommend because I eventually shrunk enough and needed the smaller size.
 This corset 100% aided in healing my core.
 It made me feel more “together” when I really felt like straight up mush.
 Use code CHRISTINE20 of $20 off your order!

 For some reason, during my postpartum healing, I was allergic, or at least extra sensitive, to all pads!
 These pads were the ones from the hospital and were the only ones I did not have a reaction to.
 I couldn’t do the depends because of my incision but I would have otherwise!